@tokenring-ai/tasks

 - Auto-Approve: Configurable automatic approval for streamlined workflows

-- Manual Management: Slash commands for task inspection, control, and configuration
+- Manual Management: Chat commands for task inspection, control, and configuration

 - Context Integration: Seamless integration with agent context systems